ashwingohil/Rhyming-Words/README.md

- ## Significant feature of an aggresive fast search: As you read above, it is a lexical tree of all data in the heap.
+ ## Significant feature of an aggressive fast search: As you read above, it is a lexical tree of all data in the heap.

  **Basic Query types:**